 Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

-You want to paint your tiles?
-In our product set you will find everything you need for a perfect result!
+Want to paint your wall tiles?
+You'll find everything you need for a perfect result in our product set!

 Painting Tiles: Before/After pictures from our painting community

 Why should you paint your tiles?
 Because you can!
-With relatively little effort, you can transform your old, unattractive tiles with a new colour coat.
-Our customers have already transformed hundreds of bathrooms and kitchens and given some old tiled surfaces a brand-new modern look.
+With relatively little effort, you can transform your old, unattractive tiles into modern, beautiful eye-catchers.
+Our customers have already beautified hundreds of bathrooms and kitchens and given some really ugly tiled surfaces a new look.
 Take a look and let yourself be inspired!

 Wall tiles in the bathroom

 Painting bathroom tiles can take courage.
-But the result is all the more convincing!
-Take a look at how our customers have embellished their bathrooms.
+But the result is all the more impressive!
+Take a look at how our customers have transformed their bathrooms.

 Kitchen tiles

-Sometimes all it takes is a little fresh paint to change the overall impression and make an old kitchen look modern again.
+Sometimes a little fresh colour is enough to change the overall impression and make an old kitchen look modern again.

 You can paint your tiles with chalk paint or our tile varnish.
-The MissPompadour Eggshell varnishes are particularly suitable.
+The MissPompadour Eggshell Varnishes are particularly suitable.
+Perhaps you prefer a neutral colour and are looking for a tile paint in white, grey or black?
+Or are you interested in a colourful accent in pink or blue?
 With our large selection of colours, you are guaranteed to find a colour shade that matches your tiles!
 Our colour cards will also help you with this.

-You can dismantle anything that is not to be painted beforehand.
+You can dismantle what you don't want to paint beforehand.
 Drill holes and cracks can be repaired wonderfully with To Fill - MissPompadour Filler.
 Then simply sand smooth with fine sandpaper.

 It is very important for the durability of the colour on the tiles that they do not have a coating.
 Residues of floor polish and floor wax must be thoroughly removed with special cleaners before painting.